 Upney, Barking & Dagenham

-A former village, now consumed within eastern Barking
+Once a hamlet in the Essex marshes, now consumed within eastern Barking

 Most of the hospital site was sold for residential development in 1999, although some specialist acute facilities have survived.
-The former maternity wing, opened in 1987, is now the Upney Lane centre – an outpatients and minor injuries unit, with a local branch of Moorfields eye hospital.
+The former maternity wing, opened in 1987, is now the Upney Lane walk-in centre – an outpatients and minor injuries unit with a local branch of Moorfields eye hospital.
 On the vacated land, Wilcon Homes built houses and maisonettes while Hanover housing association added flats for the elderly, with associated care facilities.
 The Wilcon housing is centred on Goodey Road, shown in the photograph above.

-A significant minority of residents are of Indian or Pakistani origin and, after English, Punjabi and Urdu are the most widely spoken languages.
+A significant minority of Upney’s residents are of Indian or Pakistani origin and, after English, Punjabi and Urdu are the most widely spoken languages.

-In the early 17th century the house attracted wealthy Catholic families who could practise their religion there in safety, and some Gunpowder Plot mythology has therefore become attached to it.
+In the early 17th century the house attracted wealthy Catholic families who could practise their religion here in safety, and some Gunpowder Plot mythology has consequently become attached to it.

 Postcode area: Barking, IG11